shadowoption/Hunchly-obsidian-plugin/README.md

 # Hunchly Obsidian Sample Plugin

+[Hunchly](https://www.hunch.ly) is a web capture tool designed For online investigations

 This is an obsidian plugin to convert Hunchly notes and captioned images into obsidian notes.
 Also adds the selector as obsidian tags.

 ## How to use